Accessible Design | Hardware Product Design | User-Centered Design

 Cicerone is a class project for the User-Centred Design course at UW's Human Centered Design & Engineering program.

-The prompt for this project is "Back to a Future Life Together," which asked us to design a non-app or website that enables people to "do life together."
+The prompt for this project is "Back to a Future Life Together,"which asked us to design a non-app or website that enables people to "do life together."

-The project took place over 12 weeks from October to December in 2022.
 The team conducted the work in Seattle, WA, and there were several participants from other states and overseas.

-Our Solution
+Solution

-Our team designed a "Wizard of Oz" high-fidelity prototype powered by a bone-conduction headphone, a tablet-controlled MIDI controller, a set of wireless lavalier microphones, and an artificial intelligence human simulation simulation.
+Our team designed a "Wizard of Oz" high-fidelity prototype powered by a bone-conduction headphone, a tablet-controlled MIDI controller, a set of wireless lavalier microphones, and an artificial intelligence human simulation.

 The system is complementary to the existing assistive tools like white cane, online maps app, and accessibility features that are built-in modern smartphones.